merimp/MCS_AL/README.md

 # Monte Carlo Simulation for Atomic Liquids
-As a part of the elective course `Distance programming project`
+This is a Monte Carlo Simulation for atomic liquids under a Lennard-Jones or Stillinger-Weber potential energy.
+It is part of the elective course of the TCCM master *Distance programming project*

 *test*